PyCQA/redbaron/docs/quickstart.rst

 .. code-block:: python

-    In [1]: from redbaron import SemicolonNode
+    In [1]: from redbaron import RedBaron

     In [2]: red = RedBaron("hello = 'Hello World!'\nprint hello")